VeronightTang/Arduino-lessons-for-grade-7/projects/02_button_LED/README.md

-# Servo Button Control
+# LED Button Control

-Control a servo motor using two push buttons.
+Turn an LED on or off using a push button.
-Each button rotates the servo by 10° in either direction.
+When the button is pressed, the LED lights up; when released, it turns off.

 ---

 ## Project Overview

 This project teaches:
-- Reading button inputs
+- Reading button input using `digitalRead()`
-- Controlling servo angles using the Servo library
+- Controlling digital output pins with `digitalWrite()`
-- Debouncing and basic logic control
+- Basic understanding of logic control

 ---